• Current water levels are down from where they were at this time of the year in 2020 or 2019, but are still well above average.

 • Risk of erosion and damage to shoreline protection works, including erosion along the high bluffs.

 Current water levels on the lakes are still well above average.
-While water levels are down quite a bit from where they were in either 2020 or 2019 for this time of the year, Lake Erie water levels are similar to where they were around this time of the year in 2017 and Lake St. Clair water levels are similar to where they were around this time of the year in 2018.
+While water levels are down from where they were this time of year in 2020 or 2019, water levels are about the same or slightly above where they were at this time of year in 2018 or 2017.
 Given that the significant flooding issues on Lake Erie and Lake St. Clair began around 2017, flooding remains a concern.

 Strong winds out of any direction could have an impact on some areas along our local shorelines.
 In the most vulnerable areas, such as Erie Shore Drive in Chatham-Kent, wave spray related flooding can begin at sustained wind speeds as low as 30 km/hr, while other less vulnerable areas may need wind speeds closer to 45 km/hr.
 Gale force winds of 60 km/hr could be expected to cause significant flooding and shoreline damage to any low lying shoreline area.
 The area’s most frequently impacted communities and the relevant wind direction include: Lighthouse Cove when winds are out of a north through west direction; Erie Shore Drive when winds are out of the south (SW through SE); the bay side of Erieau when winds are out of a north through east direction; Shrewsbury when winds are out of the east (NNE through ESE); and Rose Beach Line when winds are out of a south through northeast direction.
 Of course, other shoreline areas are also susceptible.